platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-2/development.md

 Each instance hosts the entire application stack, allowing this architecture superior fault tolerance to traditional N-Tier installations.
 Moreover, the Cores assigned to production are solely for production.

+##### Build process

 The build process for your application is identical for both the Grid Environment and the Dedicated Gen 2 cluster.
 However, because the hosts are provisioned by Platform.sh, not as a container, service configuration must be done by Platform.sh’s Customer Success team.
 The flexibility for DG2 and Grid can be made to be the same but only via opening a [support ticket](/learn/overview/get-support.md).

-For more information, learn about [default storage settings](/dedicated-gen-3/_index.md#storage) and how your app can [connect to services](/dedicated-gen-3/_index.md#available-services).
+For more information, learn about [default storage settings](#storage) and how your app can [connect to services](dedicated-environments/dedicated-gen-3/overview.md#available-services).

 ### Split architecture

 Split architecture works under Dedicated Generation 2 and allows to give more resources globally to a project.
 Services (data services, caching service or search engines) are split from application runtimes.
 Services will be running on a cluster of core nodes, and the application will be running on a cluster of web nodes.

 This allows us to grant more room for the application or the services regarding resources.
 Both clusters can differ in size.
-Split-architecture clusters can horizontally scale the application by adding additional nodes.
+Split architecture clusters can horizontally scale the application by adding additional nodes.

 ![Split architecture](/images/dedicated/split-architecture.svg "0.50")